Are you a designer?

 5. Tidy things up with Alignment and Layers

-Found in the far left side of the bottom toolbar, the Layers palette lets you see all of the design elements on your canvas, including text, overlays, and images.
+Found in the far left side of the bottom toolbar, the Layers palette lets you see all of the design elements on your canvas, including text, graphics, and images.
 You can reorder them in relation to one another with the arrows at the top (Bring to front, Bring forward, Send backward, and Send to back).
 You can also flatten all those elements into the background of your image and delete individual elements.
 The Layers palette is an easy way to click into an object that you want to edit.

-The Alignment palette helps you get your text and overlays placed and spaced nicely.
-You can add a customizable grid to your canvas and use it to visually place your text and overlays, or have your objects snap directly to the grid.
+The Alignment palette helps you get your text and graphics placed and spaced nicely.
+You can add a customizable grid to your canvas and use it to visually place your text and graphics, or have your objects snap directly to the grid.
 The palette can also help you align objects in relation to one another when you enable Alignment hints.

 6. Save to Hub and keep the inspiration flowing

 Congrats!
 You’ve made a sweet design that you can be proud of.
 When you’re done, you can either export it to your computer using the Export button in the top toolbar, or click Save to save it to Hub.
 When you save to Hub, you can continue to edit your design in PicMonkey at any time, thanks to Hub’s re-editability feature.